IRS Hardship – Currently Not Collectible

-If you are in this situation, we recommend that you pursue an IRS settlement.
-This should not effect your IRS Hardship status.
+If you are in this situation, the tax professionals at Flat Fee Tax Relief recommend that you pursue an IRS settlement (Offer in Compromise).
+This should not affect your IRS Hardship status.
 If the IRS has declared that you are unable to pay them for the income taxes that you owe, then it’s a very important step toward having your entire income tax debt settled.

 If the struggling taxpayer is unable to pay off the new taxes, the taxpayer can request to put the new tax debt in IRS Hardship status.
 The taxpayer can continue to be Currently not Collectible but it would be so much better to have all of the income tax debt wiped out through the Offer in Compromise program.

 IRS Hardship Tax Forms